Sacramento Nursing Home Abuse Lawyer

 Document everything.
-Take note of what you observe, when you observe it, and any other relevant factors, such as whether you discussed your observation with a staff member or if multiple residents seemed to be affected by the condition you observed.
-Building a solid body of evidence is critical to supporting your claim.
-This is one of the reasons why it is important that you visit your loved one regularly – you cannot keep an eye out for his or her safety if you are not a regular presence in his or her life.
+Take note of what you observe, when you see it, and any other relevant factors, such as whether you discussed your observation with a staff member or if multiple residents seemed to be affected by the condition you observed.
+Building a substantial body of evidence is critical to supporting your claim.
+This is one of the reasons why it is essential that you visit your loved one regularly – you cannot keep an eye out for his or her safety if you are not a regular presence in his or her life.

 - Talk to Your Loved One Frequently - Talk to your loved one frequently as well.
 Ask about the care he or she receives and if there is anything he or she is not happy with.
 Note this as well.

 - Voice Your Concerns to Staff - Speak with the staff members at the nursing home about the issues you observe.
 This, too, should be documented to support your claim.
 Speak with the individuals who provide hands-on care to your loved one as well as their supervisors.

 - Make an Appointment to see a Nursing Home Abuse Lawyer - Bring your notes to an experienced lawyer to discuss filing a claim with the California Department of Public Health.
 This is the state agency that licenses all nursing home and hospital facilities and certifies that the individuals who staff them are qualified to perform their jobs.
 If your lawyer determines that abuse or neglect has occurred and you have grounds for a claim, this is the agency with which you will file your claim.
 You might also need to contact the California Licensing and Certification Division with your nursing home abuse or neglect claim.